 embassy-sync, lock-api mutex compat

-I spent a bunch of time today trying to figure out why embassy
+I spent a bunch of time today trying to figure out why embassy (an embedded

-async runtime in Rust) forked the RawMutex
+async runtime in Rust) forked the RawMutex and Mutex code from

-.
+lock_api.
 This makes it incompatible

-with foreign types implementing RawMutex
+with foreign types implementing RawMutex, such as flipperzero's

 I wrote up a draft GitHub issue as I figured this out, thinking I had solved the issue.
 That appears below — at the end of this post, I explain what I actually figured out.
 Honestly, I'm mostly making this a blog post to preserve this issue that I spent several hours researching.